tejuscs/ADBD-Labs/adb-mvtoadb/mvtoadb.md

 ### Required Artifacts

-- A pre-provisioned dedicated autonomous database instance.
+- A pre-provisioned dedicated Autonomous AI Database instance.
 Refer to the earlier lab, **Provisioning Databases**.
 - A pre-provisioned Source with connectivity to target ATP-D. We are using DBCS as Source here.
 - Download and transfer ATP-D Wallet to Source Machine.
 Refer to Task 2 of the earlier lab, **Configure a Development System**.
 - A pre-generated Auth Token from the console. (**Menu** > **Identity** > **Users** > **User Details** > **Auth Tokens** > **Generate Tokens**)